pahihu/gnucobol-3.3-dev/README.md

 ## Rocky Linux 8 installation

-- install the following packages:  gmp-devel ncurses-devel libdb-devel cjson-devel gettext-devel autoconf2.7x.noarch help2man
+Install the following packages: `gmp-devel ncurses-devel libdb-devel cjson-devel gettext-devel autoconf2.7x.noarch help2man`

-- install `libxml2 2.14.x` from source.
+Install `libxml2 2.14.x` from source.

 Then use the fresh libxml2 from above: